brybott/go-fsq/README.md

 - IMPORTANT: Adding to the queue is a fire and forget operation.
 There is no feedback regarding if a task has been completed successfully or not.

-- go_fsc is licensed under the GNU LGPLv3 license.
+- go_fsq is licensed under the GNU LGPLv3 license.

 ## How to use
 - Run `go get -u github.com/brybott/go_fsq`